MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 Aight' that was a quick first look at instancing, but as mentioned, we were not using all the exported attributes on our point-cloud.
-Supporting them require extending the basics OpScripts we used but this will be too long for this blog-post.
-Instead I'm just going to give the code logic you could be using if you want to go down that road.
+Supporting them requires extending the basics OpScripts we used but this will be too long for this blog-post.
+Instead, I'm just going to give the code logic you could be using if you want to go down that road.
 Else you will find a fully working solution in the `Katana Uber Instancing`_ section.

 Full Instancing : Hierarchical
 ==============================

-Hierarchical using single location per-instance, they can use the commonly used attributes for locations like ``xform``.
+Hierarchical is using single location per-instance, they can use the commonly used attributes for locations like ``xform``.
 This transformation attributes are described in the docs : `dev-guide/AttributeConventions/Transformations
 <https://learn.foundry.com/katana/4.5/dev-guide/AttributeConventions/